uconn

 Closeout of Subawards

-OVPR SPS, in collaboration with department administrators and/or PI, will begin subaward closeout actions immediately following conclusion of the subaward period of performance.
+SPS, in collaboration with department administrators and/or PI, will begin subaward closeout actions immediately following conclusion of the subaward period of performance.
 Subawards will be processed for closeout and formally closed within a 60-day time period, unless SPS grants the department an extension.
 A subaward may not be formally closed until all of the following closeout requirements have been met:

 • Final review of costs charged to the University and final close-out of all commitments, accrued costs, or payables.

-• Receipt of final invoice from subrecipient and Subrecipient Release and Certification Form (Attachment C)
+• Receipt of final invoice from subrecipient and Subrecipient Release and Certification Form (Attachment C).

 • Receipt of all required deliverables as specified in the subaward, patent/invention documentation, and equipment reports.
 Final verification of technical completion will be indicated by the PI’s signature and date on the final invoice.